fsharp/fsharp.org/use/linux/index.md

 ### Option 1: Install F# 3.0 compiler and tools

-1. Install the runtime used by F#.
-[Download it](http://www.go-mono.com/mono-downloads/download.html) or use:
+1. Build and install the runtime used by F#.
+Either [download it](http://www.go-mono.com/mono-downloads/download.html) or use:

        sudo apt-get install mono-devel

    For 'xbuild' you need version 3.0 of the runtime.
-Normally, build and install from source:
+To build and install from source:

-       git clone https://github.com/mono/mono
+       sudo apt-get install libtool autoconf g++ gettext make git clone https://github.com/mono/mono
        cd mono
        ./autogen.sh